swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 out.
 You're spending your time writing, so you'd like to be able to move between work, some coffee shops, and home.

-Let's start by making a home and work directory.
+Let's start by making a laptop and work directory.

     $ cd
     $ mkdir work
-    $ mkdir home
+    $ mkdir laptop

 ### Setting Up the "Work" Repository